Connect with us

 688 million cubic metres

-Phase one, which is underway, involves construction of 87m-high dam wall with 688 million cubic metres storage capacity, and preliminary works for the implementation of the subsequent three phases.
+Phase one, which is underway, involves the construction of an 87m-high dam wall with a 688 million cubic metres storage capacity, and preliminary works for the implementation of the subsequent three phases.

-The second phase of Thwake Multi-Purpose Dam project will involve installation of a hydropower generation plant, while phase three comprises the installation of water supply, sanitation, and waste water infrastructure.
+The second phase of the Thwake Multi-Purpose Dam project will involve the installation of a hydropower generation plant, while phase three comprises the installation of water supply, sanitation, and wastewater infrastructure.

 The fourth phase will involve the development of the irrigation component.